orodio/flow-view-source-v2/README.md

   - [ ] Display The Code
   - [ ] Current User is the Account
+    - [x] ability to have a current user
     - [ ] Update the contract
   - [ ] List of dependency contracts/imports
     - [ ] Links to deps